lifuhuang/legonet/README.md

 # legonet
-A super light-weight deep learning library based on TensorFlow.
+A library of higher-level neural network components based on TensorFlow.